awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Aurora PostgreSQL now supports invocation of AWS Lambda functions\.
 This includes the new `aws_lambda` extension\.
 For more information, see [Invoking an AWS Lambda function from an Aurora PostgreSQL DB cluster ](PostgreSQL-Lambda.md)\.

 1. The db\.r6g instance classes are now available in preview for Aurora\.
-For more information, see [DB instance classes](Concepts.DBInstanceClass.md)\.
+For more information, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.

 **Critical stability enhancements**
 +  None